Khu-nCino/scratchboard-tray/README.md

 ## Motivation

-* I wanted to see if it was possible to make it easier to track and manager your salesforce orgs with a sfdx-core based gui.
+* To make it easier to track and manager your salesforce orgs with a sfdx-core based tray application.
 * People can forget that a scratch org will soon expire and an active reminder could be useful.

 ## Features